opendigitalpay-io/open-balance/README.md

   when using open-balance as a reward system, the core functions are:
   * Define reward structure, which determine the eligibility of customers in a promotion campaign
   * Share discount codes with customers
-  * Validate and redeeming the discount/reward.
+  * Validate and redeem the discount/reward.

 # Local Environment Setup